henrydaum/poker-monster/README.md

 ---

-Although poker.henrydaum.site once hosted a web game, it is no longer live and redirects here — I took it down after realizing I’d spent literally countless hours building, breaking, and rebuilding this thing.
-It wasn't a waste of time, though.
+Although poker.henrydaum.site once hosted a web game, it is no longer live and redirects here — I took it down mostly to save money on the hosting fees.
 I learned a ton about reinforcement learning (with PyTorch), tree search, Flask deployment, HTML web design, and game theory.
 This repository is proof of that.
 I tried many different approaches that can be traced to various versions.
 On this repository, you can learn about:
 - minimax
 - Monte-Carlo tree search (MCTS)
 - alpha/beta pruning